Calling Test

 • Make disciples (Matthew 28:19-20)

-For a deep dive into what Scripture says, read How to Find Your Purpose According to the Bible.
+For a deep dive into the biblical foundation, read How to Find Your Purpose According to the Bible.

 Part 2: Why Purpose Feels So Hard to Find